techidaily/site-win11-tips/source/_posts/balancing-act-comparing-two-essential-windows-metrics.md

  The Reliability Monitor allows you to filter events by application, source, and event type, making it easier to identify specific types of system events.
 But is that useful for you?

- Yes, indeed, filtering helps in case you want to find out the reason for a random[Blue Screen of Death error](https://www.makeuseof.com/tag/4-tips-fix-blue-screen-error/) or maybe an unfortunate system crash.
+ Yes, indeed, filtering helps in case you want to find out the reason for a random [Blue Screen of Death error](https://www.makeuseof.com/tag/4-tips-fix-blue-screen-error/) or maybe an unfortunate system crash.
 The best part is that Reliability Monitor will sometimes generate a minidump (logs) to help you troubleshoot the cause.

 ![Reliability Monitor Event Details](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/reliability-monitor-event-details.jpg)